Requirements, Restrictions and Creating Invention Documentation

 • Additional National Invention Convention restrictions:

-• Other requirements will be added here as we receive them.
+• Any additional requirements will be added here as we receive them.

 "Kids Inventing Their Future"